-- Aggregated Service usage log data to assess the operational status of the Services for Customer and detect anomalies. - Aggregated diagnostic information to identify technical issues that may occur, such as application crashes."49
+- Aggregated Service usage log data to assess the operational status of the Services for Customer and detect anomalies. - Aggregated diagnostic information to identify technical issues that may occur, such as application crashes."52

-With these extra explanations, Google has complied with the fifth agreed measure to mitigate the fourth high risk.
-With the publication of this list of subprocessors, Google has also mitigated the seventh high risk (see below).
+With these extra explanations, Google has complied with the fifth agreed measure.
+With the extra information about the subprocessors, Google has also remedied the seventh high risk (see below).